Black garden ant

 Black garden ant with the mandibles of an unidentified creature.

-The black garden ant (Lasius niger), also known as the common black ant, is a formicine ant, the type species of the genus Lasius, which is found across Europe and in some parts of North America, South America, Asia and Australasia.
-The European species was split into two species; L. niger, which are found in open areas; and L. platythorax, which is found in forest habitats.
+The black garden ant (Lasius niger), also known as the common black ant, is a formicine ant, the type species of the genus Lasius, which is found across Europe and in some parts of North America, and believed to inhabit certain parts of Asia.
+The European species was split into two species; L. niger, which is found in open areas; and L. platythorax, which is found in forest habitats.
 It is monogynous, meaning colonies contain a single queen.

 Lasius niger colonies normally range from 4,000 to 7,000 workers, but can reach 40,000 in rare cases.
-A Lasius niger queen can live for up to 29 years the longest recorded lifespan for any eusocial insect.
+An L. niger queen can live for up to 29 years, the longest recorded lifespan for any eusocial insect.
 Lasius niger queens in the early stages of founding can have two to three other queens in the nest.
 They will tolerate each other until the first workers come, then it is most likely they will fight until one queen remains.
-Under laboratory conditions, workers can live at least 4 years.
+Under laboratory conditions, workers can live at least four years.

-Lasius niger is host to the silver-studded blue butterfly Plebejus argus; it is also host to a number of temporary social parasites of the Lasius mixtus group including Lasius mixtus and Lasius umbratus.
+Lasius niger is host to the silver-studded blue butterfly Plebejus argus; it is also host to a number of temporary social parasites of the Lasius mixtus group, including Lasius mixtus and Lasius umbratus.